willbush/blog/content/blog/impermanent-nixos.md

 run (above) or in the more normal case when using `nixos-rebuild`.
 I rather not have to use the `home-manager` standalone CLI tool.
 I suppose one might have a use-case where they want to configure their home independently of their system.
-I'm not sure what the best approach is, in that case with an ephemeral root, to avoid having to run the tool on every boot.
+I'm not sure what the best approach is to avoid having to run the tool on every boot.

 ## Documentation